muratk3n/thirdwave/en/README.md

 ---

 Too much short interest on that stock, 140% on float is ludicrous.
-Someone jumped the shark one that one, waiting to get smacked.
+Someone jumped the shark on that one, waiting to get smacked.

 "@ihors3